 Becoming a Member of Northside Drive Baptist Church

-I believe church membership is vital to a Christian’s spiritual maturity.
+We believe church membership is vital to a Christian’s spiritual maturity.
 Spiritual growth happens within an individual through the practical and profound journey of “being church.”
 If you’re pondering membership in the local Body of Christ called Northside Drive Baptist Church (NDBC)—let me welcome you to a wonderful community of faith.
-I, personally, would be honored to join you in the journey.
+We would be honored to join you in the journey.
 Here are some frequently asked questions regarding NDBC:

 - Is it OK to ask questions?
 NDBC welcomes questions.
 Christian spiritual maturity is a quest.
 If you are not exploring your doubts and naming your questions, you may not be growing!